GRAY

 Notes

-'N/A' indicates that we don't have data for this name (usually because it's quite uncommon and our stats don't go down that far).
+'A figure of zero indicates that we don't have data for this name (usually because it's quite uncommon and our stats don't go down that far).
 It doesn't mean that there's no-one with that name at all!

 For less common surnames, the figures get progressively less reliable the fewer holders of that name there are.
 This data is aggregated from several public lists, and some stats are interpolated from known values.
 The margin of error is well over 100% at the rarest end of the table!